IMAGO-Catalogues-Jjanes/cataloguesSegmentationOCR/1_Data/README.md

   - _numbering_ : caracterises a zone containing the page number
   - _running title_ : caracterises a zone containing a running title
   - _figure_ : caracterises a zone containing a figure
-  - _stamp_ :  caracterises a zone containing a figure
+  - _stamp_ :  caracterises a zone containing a stamp

 ### Application and choices
 Here are typical exemples of zones' tagging. </br>